hirohitokato/2D-raycasting-p5js/README.md

 # Coding challenge: 2D raycasting with p5.js

 This repository simulates 2D Raycasting with p5.js.
-You can see the original version on https://youtu.be/TOEi6T2mtHo .
+You can see the original at https://youtu.be/TOEi6T2mtHo .

 ![](https://raw.githubusercontent.com/hirohitokato/myAssets/main/2d-raycasting/2d-raycasting.gif)